ucsdarclab/ServerDockerGuidance/README.md

 RUN mkdir /path/<...>                               # make a directory

-COPY . /opt/app                                     # copy the current directory (on the server) to /opt/app on virtual file system
+COPY . /opt/app                                     # copy the current directory (of Dockerfile) to /opt/app on virtual file system
 WORKDIR . /opt/app                                  # sets the working directory for any later docker commands

 RUN pip install -r requirements.txt                 # install python dependency with -r.
 The requirements.txt file should be in the same dir as Dockerfile.